-David Simon Takes Us Inside ‘The Deuce’: TV’s Classiest Porn Drama
+David Simon Undresses ‘The Deuce’: Inside TV’s Classiest Porn Drama

 Of course, what happens when these characters have their clothes off is going to be a natural fixation when The Deuce premieres.
 This is a TV drama on HBO about porn.
 People expect—and maybe even crave—at least some salaciousness, explicitness, and graphicness when it comes to sex and the nudity.

-“It’s something we debated and talked about the whole time we were working on this,” Pelecano says.
+“It’s something we debated and talked about the whole time we were working on this,” Pelecanos says.

 There’s a balance to strike, Simon adds.
 It would be infuriating to pan the camera away any time the sex that is so central to the plot and the fiber of these characters’ lives takes place.
 “There’s something dishonest about that because I think you need to be blunt.
 On the other hand, I think if the camera lingers too long and if we’re being salacious, if we’re being prurient, then we’ve fallen off the fence in the other direction.”